roxgib/anki-contanki/README.md

 ## Known issues
  - Add-on doesn't function in the profile window
- - Clicking in the title bar or outside of Anki doesn't work
+ - Clicking outside Anki or in the title bar doesn't work
+ - Interaction outside of the main window (e.g. browser) is only partially implemented
+ - Some controllers aren't fully mapped or lack default profiles
  - A number of deck-related actions require opening the overview, and will operate on the wrong deck if you try them from the deck screen
- - Interaction outside of the main window (e.g. browser) is only partially implemented
- - Custom modifier keys cannot yet be assigned
- - Custom actions cannot be yet created or assigned
- - Actions cannot yet be assigned to analog sticks in button mode
- - Not all controllers have default profiles yet
- - Some controllers still lack finished config screens
  - Certain configuration options are not yet functional
  - A small number of actions don't yet work